geoscixyz/gpg/content/seismic/basic_principles.rst

 Reflection and transmission of plane waves
 ==========================================

 When a wave strikes an interface between two materials with differing physical properties, some of the wave energy will be reflected and the rest will be transmitted through or along the interface.
 All of the processing and interpretation methods we will discuss will assume that a seismic wave striking the interface between materials of differing physical properties can be approximated as a plane wave.
 We define a new quantity called acoustic impedance as :math:`Z = \rho V`, the product of density and velocity.
 The velocity in question could be for either P or S waves.

+Let us first consider waves striking an interface at normal incidence, i.e. with the direction of propagation perpendicular to the interface.
 The relative amplitudes of the reflected and transmitted waves will depend on the acoustic impedances of the two materials.
 Let :math:`A_0`, :math:`A_1` and :math:`A_2` be the amplitudes of the incident, reflected, and transmitted waves, respectively.
 The ratios of :math:`A_1` and :math:`A_2` to :math:`A_0` are given by the reflection and refraction coefficients:

 **Reflection Coefficient:**